Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1940-1942:

-Please follow the links provided for more info on the convoys mentioned here; the Commodore's notes and/or escort's reports are also available for most of them.
-Several Norwegian ships took part.
-More convoy information will be added.
+Please follow the convoy links provided for more info; the Commodore's notes and/or escort's reports are also available for most of them and several Norwegian ships took part.
+See also the documents received from the National Archives of Norway and A. Hague's Voyage Record above.

-Going back to the external website below, Sveve can be found scheduled for Convoy OS 14 in Dec.-1941, but did not sail - she is, however, listed as bound for Trinidad in one of the westbound North Atlantic convoys that month, namely Convoy ON 48, which originated in Liverpool on Dec.
+Judging from the information found on Page 2, it looks like she subsequently spent a long time in Glasgow.
+At the external website that I've linked to below, she's listed as scheduled for Convoy OS 14 in Dec.-1941, but did not sail - she is, however, included in one of the westbound North Atlantic convoys that month, namely Convoy ON 48.
+This convoy originated in Liverpool on Dec.
 19 and dispersed on the 31st., Sveve arriving Trinidad on Jan.
-8-1942 (convoy will be added to an individual page in my Convoys section, along with further info; in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys - Sveve joined from Clyde).
-Her subsequent voyages are listed on Page 2 - convoy information for some of these can be obtained by following the instructions provided at the external link below.
+8-1942.
+ON 48, which also included Athos, Buenos Aires, Chr.
+Th.
+Boe, Grena, Havkong, Havprins, Heranger, Høegh Scout, Kollskegg, Nueva Andalucia, Solfonn and Solstad (returned), will be added to an individual page in my Convoys section, along with further info; in the meantime, the ships sailing in it (and escorts) are named in the section listing ships in all ON convoys - Sveve joined from Clyde.

-She was scheduled for Convoy SL 114 from Freetown on June 25-1942, but instead joined the next convoy, SL 115, which left Freetown on July 5-1942 and arrived Liverpool on the 26th; Sveve, cargo of fuel oil, station 42, stopped at Clyde that day.
-She had arrived Freetown from Curacao on July 3.
-Follow the link below for additional details on these convoys.
+She was scheduled for Convoy SL 114 from Freetown on June 25-1942 (she did not arrive Freetown until July 3), but instead joined the next convoy, SL 115, which left Freetown on July 5 and arrived Liverpool on the 26th; Sveve, cargo of fuel oil, station 42, stopped at Clyde that day and going back to the archive document referred to above, it looks like she again had a long stay in Glasgow.

 Final Fate - 1942: